 If your base does puff up in the oven, simply press it down with the back of a spoon while it's still warm.
 This is easier than blind baking!

-Ingredients for the egg-free vegan custard
+Ingredients for the vegan custard

 - Corn flour (also known as corn starch in the USA) as a natural thickening agent